MignanRiskAnalytics/GenMR_SCOR/README.md

 # GenMR

 GenMR is an open-source Python package for research and development in catastrophe dynamics.
 It provides the probabilistic Generic Multi-Risk (GenMR) framework along with a digital template for multi-risk simulations in a fully parameterizable virtual environment.
 The catastrophe dynamics process is structured into three sequential steps:
-1. Virtual environment generation - handled by `GenMR.environment.py` (in construction)
+1. Virtual environment generation - handled by `GenMR.environment.py`
-2. Definition of stochastic events for individual perils - handled by `GenMR.perils.py` (in construction)
+2. Definition of stochastic events for individual perils - handled by `GenMR.perils.py`
 3. Simulation of chains-of-events and risk drivers - handled by `GenMR.dynamics.py` (*planned for Fall 2026*).

-Other modules are also planned:
-- `GenMR.utils.py` - general-purpose utilities
+Other module:
-- `GenMR.assess.py` - risk assessment tools
+- `GenMR.utils.py` - general-purpose utilities, including risk assessment tools

 > [!NOTE]
 > 📚 **Documentation:** Visit our [online documentation](https://mignanriskanalytics.github.io/GenMR_SCOR/) for the project rationale, tutorials, and the GenMR manual.